 - Solid State Drive: Solid state drives (also known as a SSD) are incredibly fast.
 They are much faster than mechanical hard drives and they can speed a computer tremendously by making the upgrade.
 It used to be that SSDs were a great deal more expensive than mechanical hard drives, but the gap is closing.
-That being said, there is still a good-size gap in price.
-SSDs in larger capacities are still quite a bit more expensive.
+SSDs in larger capacities are still quite a bit more expensive, but for 256GB or 512GB options, the price difference isn’t huge.
+We recommend SSDs whenever possible.
 We’ve found if you need the extra space on your local desktop, it’s sometimes better to get the SSD for your boot/application storage drive, and then get a secondary hard drive for your data files (this is where the form-factor discussion above comes into play).

 - Update: We actually wrote an article that goes into this difference a bit more in-depth.
 Click here to check that out.

 CPU: CPUs are not the bottle-neck, performance-wise, like they had been the past, and the performance difference between various lines isn’t going to be as noticeable for basic office work.
 However, we still recommend going with Intel i3, i5, or i7 processors, and avoiding the Pentium Dual Core or Celeron lines of processors.
-AMD-brand processors are generally cheaper, but don’t perform as well and use more power than equivalent Intel processors.
+Older AMD-brand processors are generally cheaper, but don’t perform as well and use more power than equivalent Intel processors (newer AMD Ryzen 7000 series CPUs are very fast, however).
 If you’re looking to compare real-world performance among processor lines, you can also put the processor model number into CPUBenchmark and compare.